-In 2002, Karissa’s 11-year-old sister, Allison, was diagnosed with acute lymphoblastic leukemia.
-While her parents spent most of their time at City of Hope, Karissa spent that entire first month at a friend’s house.
-She woke up that Christmas to find her family still scattered in different places.
+In 2002, Karissa’s 11-year-old sister Allison was diagnosed with acute lymphoblastic leukemia.
+While her parents spent most of their time at City of Hope, Karissa spent that entire first month at a friend’s house, and woke up on Christmas morning later that year to find her family still scattered in different places.

 |Karissa Burgos, left, and sister Allison (Photo courtesy of Karissa Burgos)|

-As time went by, she watched her sister’s long, beautiful hair disappear.
-She also had to tell friends they couldn’t come over to play because Allison’s fragile immune system left her vulnerable to infection.
+As time went by she watched her sister’s long beautiful hair disappear and told friends they could not come over to play because of her sister’s fragile immune system.
 She took on the responsibility of becoming the “big” sister to help care for Allison.

 Allison’s illness gave Karissa insight into the lives of pediatric cancer patients and their siblings.
-When she visited her sister during treatment at City of Hope, she saw a need among the preteen and teenage patients there.
+During the times she visited her sister during treatment at City of Hope, she saw a need among the preteen and teenage patients there.

-Karissa and her sister decided to change that.
-In 2008, they founded Gifts for Hope.
-The burgeoning charity has already collected and donated more than 250 age-appropriate gifts for City of Hope’s adolescent patients.
-Donated gifts include DVDs, clothing, hand-held video games, backpacks, purses, lotion, makeup, arts and crafts kits, an iPod and a portable DVD player, among others.
+Karissa and her sister decided to change this.
+In 2008, they founded Gifts for Hope, which has already collected and donated more than 250 age-appropriate gifts for City of Hope’s adolescent patients.
+Donated gifts include DVDs, clothing, hand-held video games, backpacks, purses, lotion, makeup, arts and crafts kits, an iPod and portable DVD player, among others.

 “We’ve expanded our efforts to include siblings of patients as well,” Karissa said.
 “Having been in that position myself, I know the feeling of spending long hours in waiting rooms with nothing to do.”

-Recently, Karissa received recognition for how she took a devastating life experience and turned it into a positive one for herself and others.
-SuperSibs!, a national nonprofit organization that supports, honors and recognizes siblings of children with cancer, awarded her one of 15 college scholarships.
+In recognition of her ability to take a devastating life experience and turn it into a positive one for herself and others, Karissa recently was awarded one of 15 college scholarships from SuperSibs!, a national nonprofit organization that supports, honors and recognizes siblings of children with cancer.

 “We felt that Karissa was deserving of the $1,000 scholarship, serving as a tremendous role model for other siblings who follow in her footsteps,” said Stacy Dempsey, chair of the SuperSibs!
 Scholarship Committee.
 “Her positive attitude and eagerness to help others as a result of her experience is truly remarkable.”